 FACT SHEET (15) Interstate applicants - for students coming from interstate

-Working with Children CheckAll students applying to enter Education courses in 2016 will be required to comply with the working with children legislation requirements for New South Wales AND the State/Country in which their placement occurs.
+Working with Children CheckAll students applying to enter Education courses will be required to comply with the working with children legislation requirements for New South Wales AND the State/Country in which their placement occurs.

 Once you have accepted your offer to study at Avondale, applicants from NSW should work through the application process.
 The NSW Working with Children application is free to students enrolled in teacher education courses.

 Students must take their proof of identity to a NSW Motor Registry branch to collect their WWCC card.
 The closest branch to Avondale College of Higher Education is Warners Bay or Toukley.

 Evidence that you have done this will need to be provided to the School Placement Officer in the School of Education by the end of the Week 2 of classes.

 For out of state placements, the School Placement officer will provide details, once placement school is chosen.

 FACT SHEET (16) How do I apply - for NSW students